-The Media Center contains a complete library with over 15,000 books and reference materials and about 15 computers Fiction, non-fiction, biography, and reference books are available.
+The Media Center contains a complete library with over 15,000 books and reference materials and available Windows PCs and Chromebooks.
+Fiction, non-fiction, biography, and reference books are available.
 Audio books may be checked out by 7-12th grade students.
 All textbooks and classroom novels are also checked out to students through the media center.

 In addition to our library inventory, books may also be requested through MeLCat.
 MeLCat is the Michigan Electronic Library Catalog.
 Books which we do not own may be requested from over 400 participating libraries across Michigan and delivered to our school.
 Received books are temporarily cataloged in our system and can then be checked out to the person who requested the book.
 Please see the Michigan eLibrary MeL.org link for more information.